-For many employees, the annual performance review is the most stressful work conversation they will have all year.
-For managers, this meeting is just as tense.
+For many employees, the annual performance review is the most nerve-wracking meeting they will attend at their workplace all year.
+For managers, this meeting is just as stressful.
 How should you, as a manager, go about conducting an effective annual performance review?

 Employees all over the world dread the annual performance review.
 They often look to this yearly evaluation with anxiety, annoyance and anger as it’s a measure of their whole year of work bottled into a short meeting that will determine their chances at getting a promotion, a raise or a bonus.